codacy/codacy-intellij-extension/README.md

 1. You have a [Codacy account](https://www.codacy.com/signup-codacy).
 2. The repository you’re working on has been [added to Codacy Cloud](https://docs.codacy.com/organizations/managing-repositories/#adding-a-repository).
 3. You have at least [Repository Read permissions](https://docs.codacy.com/organizations/roles-and-permissions-for-organizations/) for the repository you’re working on.
-4. You're using IntelliJ IDEA version 2023.3.3 or later.

 ## Installation